-- Focus frame - 2.
-Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image. - When "Tracking" is selected as the Auto Focus area, the focus frame will move automatically and follow the subject.
+- To use focus lock, select " Spot" or " Tracking" for the Auto Focus area (page 69). - Align the monitor screen's focus frame with the subject you want to focus on and then halfpress the shutter button. - 2.
+Keeping the shutter button half-pressed (which maintains the focus setting), move the camera to compose the image. - When "N Tracking" is selected as the Auto Focus area, the focus frame will move automatically and follow the subject.

-- 3. When you are ready to shoot the image, press the shutter button the rest of the way down. - · Focus lock also locks exposure (AE).
+When you are ready to shoot the image, press the shutter button the rest of the way down.